Explore the Levels of Change Management

 CM offers structured methods to support individuals during change, using tools and processes to guide personal transitions during an organizational shift

-Examples of OD and CM working together
+Examples of OD and Change Management working together

-1. Healthcare – hospital A and hospital B merger
+1. Healthcare – Regional hospital merger

 OD's role: